2006 Israeli legislative election: Extraparliamentary parties

 Note: traditional left-right divisions in Israel are different from in most countries, being mostly based on the different positions with regard to security and the Israeli–Palestinian conflict.
 For example, the left-wing Meretz-Yachad mainly advocates negotiations with the Palestinians along the lines of the Geneva Initiative, while the right-wing National Union is opposed to any territorial concessions, yet both parties have strong histories of tabling social/welfare laws.

+Campaign

+During the campaign, Meretz attacked Shinui (previously one of Meretz's co-founders) for being a 'passing fad' party, in the same way as Dash, Tzomet and the Centre Party had been.